 1 Hear my voice, O God, in my prayer: preserve my life from fear of the enemy.

--David’s prayer here is very wise; he asks to be preserved from the fear of the enemy.
+-David’s prayer is very wise here; he asks to be preserved from the fear of the enemy.
 There is coming a day when the Lord will put away all evil and every enemy will be cast into the Lake of Fire.
-Until that day comes, we do have to abide the continued threat that our enemies represent.
-Thankfully, even in the very presence of those who would do us harm, the Lord can provide us with a peace that will quiet our fears of the world, the devil, and anything else that is opposed to us.
-In Psalm 23:5, David expresses that the Lord “preparest a table before me in the presence of mine enemies”.
+(Revelation 20) Until that day comes, we must suffer the continued threat that our enemies represent.
+Thankfully, even in the very presence of those who would do us harm, the Lord can provide us with a peace that will quiet our fears of the world, the devil, and anything else that opposes us.
+In the 23rd Psalm, David expresses that the Lord “preparest a table before me in the presence of mine enemies”.
 Psalm 127:2 states “It is vain for you to rise up early, to sit up late, to eat the bread of sorrows: for so he giveth his beloved sleep.”
-Our first instinct is to get caught up in worry, but a genuine dependence on the Lord will mean that we can still eat in peace and rest in peace even when the enemy’s attacks are imminent.
+Our first instinct is to get caught up in worry, but a genuine dependence on the Lord means that we can still eat in peace and sleep in peace even when the enemy’s attacks are imminent.